Sharp Schauder Estimates for some Degenerate Kolmogorov Equations: Conclusion: final proof of Theorem .

 For the rescaled flows see e.g. Lemma 2 in \cite{chau:meno:17} this difficulty could also be circumvented through mollification, the situation is here slightly different and it seems that Young type controls are more appropriate.
 Write:

 The last inequality is a consequence of our choice of $\delta_{n-1}$ in \eqref{choice_deltaij}, identity \eqref{ineq_theta_x_x_n} and convexity inequality. \\

 We aim, now, to proceed with Gr\"onwall's Lemma.
-To do so, first of all we need to use a Young inequality.
-Namely, we write for all $\tilde \delta_{n-1,n} > 0$ (where the two indexes in the subscript respectively denote the level of the chain, i.e. $n-1$, and the considered variable, i.e. $n$):
+To do so, we first of all need to use a Young inequality.
+Namely, we write for any $\tilde \delta_{n-1,n} > 0$ (where the two indexes in the subscript respectively denote the level of the chain, i.e. $n-1$, and the considered variable, i.e. $n$):

 In order to obtain the suitable time scale, we choose $\tilde \delta_n$ s.t.

 which also yields that